 This post is about over two miles of older sediments the typical visitor rarely sees.
 The Supergroup sediments are sloped at about 15 degrees due to uplift prior to the Paleozoic sediments deposited on top of them.
 River runners encounter these rocks in a very bewildering sequence we resolved to clarify on our last trip.

-Above we show the distribution of Supergroup rocks on an Arcmap image showing the grand “W” of the Grand Canyon.
+Above we show the eastern distribution of Supergroup rocks on an Arcmap image showing the grand “W” of the Grand Canyon.
 It can be seen that all of the Supergroup exposures are on the shoulders of the Kaibab Uplift, which reads dark green from the forest.
-The North and South Rim Visitor Centers are roughly centered on the Supergroup.
+The North and South Rim Visitor Centers are roughly centered on the eastern Supergroup.

 Above we zoom into the first iteration on the river, and complete sequence of the Supergroup.
 This corresponds to the right hand first leg of the “W” before the river turns northwest in the first image.
 The Supergroup is composed of 17 members.
 Nine are Neoproterozoic (hatched horizontal) and eight are Mesoproterozoic (hatched diagonal).
 The colors follow the spectrum from red to violet